helgatheviking/Radio-Buttons-for-Taxonomies/readme.txt

 == Changelog ==

+= 2.2.1 =
+* Fix: Define schema for new REST field added in 2.2.0

 = 2.2.0 =
 * New: Conditionally show a "no term" radio button in Gutenberg sidebar. props @tomjn!